Western Animation: Toon Makers Sailor Moon

 - Also, Mercury's hair was rendered red rather than blue.

 - Conspicuous CG: During the animated sequences.

-- Expository Theme Tune: The theme song explains the premise of the Princess Warriors dual lives, though not much else.
+- Expository Theme Tune: The theme song explains the premise of the Princess Fighters' dual lives, though not much else.

 - Five-Token Band: Sailor Jupiter was black, Sailor Mercury was a Wheelchair user and had long red hair, and Sailor Venus was depicted with dark hair and has been speculated to have been a Latina.
 Ironically, perhaps, only one – who appears to be Sailor Mars – was Asian.

 - Handicapped Badass: Sailor Mercury is now a wheelchair user.
 Instead of a sailboard, she has what appears to be a Leonardo da Vinci flier for space (since she can't stand and sail), and a laser-powered flying wheelchair for ground combat.
 Interestingly, despite the series' implied background of the girls fleeing home in the face of war, it is never explained why Mercury is in a wheelchair.